sugarlabs/sugar-docs/desktop-activity.md

     git clone https://github.com/manuq/hello-world.git activity-name.activity

-Note that it is important to use the .activity suffix in the directory name of your new activity.
+Note that it is important to use the `.activity` suffix in the directory name of your new activity.

 ### Customize

-Your clone of the Hello World activity contains a file, 'activity/activity.info' that will need to be modified.
+Your clone of the Hello World activity contains a file, `activity/activity.info` that will need to be modified.

     [Activity]
     name = HelloWorld